wrex/rexs.tips/content/en/guitar/Fundamentals/notes/finding-notes/index.md

 I'm not going to kid you, it's *hard* to learn all those note locations, especially to the point where you can find notes without thinking.

 It will take weeks or months of real practice, but *everything* gets easier once you've learned the note locations.

+{{< alert title="Warning" color="warning" >}}
+This is a very long page.
+Do not expect to work through all this in one session!

+Work through this content in order, from bottom to top.
+Use the sub-head navigation menu on the right to jump back to where you left off (the menu is under the "hamburger" icon if you're on a small screen).
+{{< /alert >}}

 Don't feel like it's all or nothing, either.
 Every single note you learn (truly **KNOW**) pays huge dividends.
 Even if you only **KNOW** a few notes (say those at the fifth fret) you'll find that that little bit of knowledge proves immense help when navigating around the neck.
 The more notes you know, the easier it becomes to learn more.
 Eventually, you'll have the entire fretboard licked.
 Trust me, you'll get there sooner than you think.

 {{< alert color="warning" title="Remember to always tune up!" >}}
 **Always** tune your guitar at the beginning of **every** practice session.
 Even if you think you just tuned it and think there is no way it fell out of tune: **check the tuning**.